corepunk-community/faq/README.md

 ### Can I change heroes after I create my character?

-No, but you can create alts, and in the future you will be able to swap between three different sub-classes for each hero.
+No, but you can create alts, and in the future you will be able to swap between three different sub-classes for each class.

 ### Can I change my appearance or gender?